Below are answers to our most frequently asked questions

 In 2017 over 3.000 international runners took part in the Reykjavik Marathon.
 The number of international runners is growing every year.

 Yes, the Reykjavik Culture Night (Menningarnótt) takes place in Reykjavik on the same day.
 The Reykjavik Culture Night is one of the most popular events in Iceland and is the city's greatest celebration.
 People from all around the country and from abroad travel to the capital to enjoy various cultural events.
 This is truly an art festival with all kinds of happenings all over town, be it theatre, music, fine arts, food or just fun.
 The long program of cultural events stretches right through the day.
 A myriad of art exhibitions, string quartets and theatre events rub shoulders with rock bands, graffiti artists and an air display in the run-up to the fireworks at 11 pm.
 The spectacular display heralded the official end of the celebrations, but as the heavens open, many thousands of people make their way to the bars and nightclubs to find out why Reykjavík thinks of itself as such a cool place to be.

 There are direct flights to Iceland from over thirty cities around Europe, USA and Canada.
-Our official airline sponsor is WOW air, they offer low prizes on flight to Iceland.
-There are also some great tour operators around the world who can arrange a good trip for you to Iceland.
+There are some great tour operators around the world who can arrange a good trip for you to Iceland.
 Click here for a list of known tour operators.